kubestellar/kubestellar/docs/README.md

 git checkout main
 git pull
 ```
-- switch to the 'release' branch and 'mike deploy' for the release branch.
-Add the alias 'latest' fir the latest branch
+- switch to the 'release' branch and run 'mike deploy' for the release branch.
+Add the alias 'latest' for the latest release
 ```shell
 git checkout release-0.22
 git pull